claimed-framework/claimed/docs/index.md

 - `storage_uri`: Location to use for storage.

 - `optimization_space`: Hyperparameter space to search over.
+Bayesian optimization tends to work well with a small number of hyperparameters.

 See `benchmark.yaml` in the git repo for an example.